rezaamashi/speed-type/README.md

 ## PLEASE NOTE

-**This fork is now the official source for the speed-type package.
-Please open pull requests and issues here!**
+**This Fork is an attempt for Personal use and only differs in Applying 2 pull request from @texaco on major-mode and custom-face**

 ![Screenshot](https://raw.github.com/parkouss/speed-type/master/speed-type-screen-shot.png)